paperplanefactory/rate-my-post/readme.txt

 **From the Dashboard (Recommended)**:
 1. Navigate to Dashboard -> Plugins -> Add New
-2. Search for Rate my Post
+2. Search for Rate My Post
 3. Click Install
 4. Click Activate
-5. Click Rate my Post -> Settings in the main menu and configure the plugin
+5. Click Rate My Post -> Settings in the main menu and configure the plugin
 6. Add shortcode [ratemypost] to your posts or embed rating widgets automatically in the Settings

 **Manual Installation**:
 1. Unzip downloaded archive and upload rate-my-post folder under your /wp-content/plugins/ directory
 2. Navigate to Dashboard -> Plugins
 3. Click Activate
-4. Click Rate my Post -> Settings in the main menu and configure the plugin
+4. Click Rate My Post -> Settings in the main menu and configure the plugin
 5. Add shortcode [ratemypost] to your posts or embed rating widgets automatically in the Settings

 == Frequently Asked Questions ==

 = Support? =
-For support use the support forum, but please do read the guidelines and [documentation](https://surveywp.com/docs/) before posting.
+For support use the support forum, but please do read the guidelines and [documentation](https://feedbackwp.com/docs/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) before posting.
 = Does it work with caching plugins? =
-Rate my Post works with all caching plugins.
+Rate My Post works with all caching plugins.
 If you are using caching plugin other than WP Super Cache, LiteSpeed Cache, WP Fastest Cache, WP Rocket or SG Optimizer, you should enable AJAX load results in the advanced settings.
 = What can be rated? =
 The plugin allows visitors to rate posts, pages and custom post types.
 It is not possible to rate archives (categories etc.) as the ratings are stored in the post meta.
 Nevertheless, custom rating widgets are coming soon.
 = The rating widget is displayed multiple times =
 This typically happens with various "page builder" themes.
 In such cases it's best to include the rating widget with the shortcode [ratemypost] instead of using the automatic option.
 If that's too much work, you can add it directly to the template of your theme.
-See the procedure in the [documentation](https://surveywp.com/docs/) under Troubleshooting -> The “Add rating widget to all posts” feature is not working.
+See the procedure in the [documentation](https://feedbackwp.com/docs/) under Troubleshooting -> The “Add rating widget to all posts” feature is not working.
 = Can I have more than one rating widget on a single web page? = Yes, it's possible to have multiple rating widgets on a single web page (posts, pages etc.).
 Nevertheless, this feature only works if ajax load results is disabled.
 = Where do I find the documentation =
-The documentation is available [here](https://surveywp.com/docs/).
+The documentation is available [here](https://feedbackwp.com/docs/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 = The vote count and average rating are not correct on page load = Such issues typically appear due to caching.
 If you are encountering such issues enable Ajax load results in the advanced settings.
 = The plugin stopped working after the update =